drshahizan/HPDP/assignment/submission/ass1/KHUCHIN/case_study1a/readme.md

   <img src="https://github.com/drshahizan/HPDP/assets/118237589/930d3b47-d949-4e3e-b009-d7a1d859e3de" alt="Image description">
 </div>

 6. The new column (P1-P5) must be calculated for each column based on the marks for each categories (refer table below).
-For example column P1 is taken from column B. All the marks received by students must be divided by the max mark (from table below) and multiply by 3.33:
+For example column P1 is taken from column B. All the marks received by students must be divided by the max mark (from the table below) and multiply by 3.33:
 <div align="center">
 <img src ="https://github.com/drshahizan/HPDP/assets/118237589/ea1f8809-23da-4b1b-83fa-60c3ec258483">
 </div>